Dental implants can replace one or more missing teeth.

-An implant is used to replace one or more missing teeth.
-An implant consists of a post which is inserted into the gums and an artificial tooth which attaches to the post.
+A dental implant consists of a post which is inserted into the gums and an artificial tooth which attaches to the post.

 A dental implant consists mainly of two parts, the ‘screw or post’ acting as the root of the tooth, and the crown.
 The implant ‘post’ is made of titanium which osseointegrates to the surrounding bone.
 The crown is then attached to the post.

 - Dental implants improve your appearance – Dental implants look and feel like natural teeth.
 Once completed they become indistinguishable from your actual teeth.

-Strength – Dental implants due to their design have superior strength due to the tight and strong connection between jaw bone and titanium rod.
+- Dental implants are strong – Dental implants due to their design have superior strength due to the tight and strong connection between jawbone and titanium rod.
 This enables you to enjoy eating certain hard food which you may find difficult with dentures.
 It also helps with your speech which can get affected by dentures.

-Convenience – Dental implants are much easier to maintain, just like your natural teeth all you need to do is brush and floss your dental implant as you would any other natural teeth and have regular hygienist visits.
+- Dental implants are convenient – Dental implants are much easier to maintain, just like your natural teeth all you need to do is brush and floss your dental implant as you would any other natural teeth and have regular hygienist visits.
 Unlike dentures where you need to take extra care of removing them and cleaning after eating, scrubbing your dentures daily, soaking dentures overnight.

 - Dental implants are minimally invasive – Your adjacent healthy teeth are left untouched, because unlike bridges your adjacent natural teeth do not need to be grinded down.
 Another great advantage of implants over bridges and dentures are they help minimise further bone loss due to bone stimulation

-Can last a lifetime – With proper care and good oral hygiene your implants can last a lifetime.
+- Dental implants are long lasting – With proper care and good oral hygiene your implants should last for a long time.
 And they provide greater stability and comfort with no adjustment necessary after placement.